Mary Berry Salmon Coulibiac Recipe

 How To Make Mary Berry Salmon Coulibiac

-2. Prepare the rice and vegetables: Cook the rice in boiling salted water according to the package instructions until tender.
-Drain well and tip it into a large bowl.
-Melt 25g (1oz) of the butter in a large frying pan over a medium heat.
-Add the chopped onions and fry, covered with a lid, for 3 minutes until they begin to soften.
+2. Boil the rice: Cook the rice in a large pan of boiling salted water until the grains are tender.
+Drain the rice in a sieve and shake it well to remove all the water.
+Melt 25g (1oz) butter in a frying pan and cook the chopped onions for 3 minutes until they start to soften.

-6. Layer the filling: Take the rice mixture and spread it evenly down the center of the filo stack, creating a log shape.
-Leave a clear border of about 5cm (2in) around the edges.
-Lay the large flakes of cooked salmon evenly on top of the rice.
+6. Fill the pastry: Spread the cold rice and mushroom mixture down the centre of the pastry stack in a log shape.
+Leave a clear 5cm (2in) border around all the edges of the filo.
+Place the large salmon flakes evenly on top of the rice layer.

-7. Wrap and seal: Brush the pastry borders with the egg wash (egg beaten with milk).
-Fold the two long sides of the filo over the salmon filling, then fold over the short ends to completely enclose the filling, creating a neat parcel.
-Turn the coulibiac over so the seam is underneath.
+7. Seal the parcel: Brush the edges of the pastry with the egg and milk wash.
+Fold the long sides of the filo over the salmon, then fold in the short ends to trap the filling inside.
+Turn the whole coulibiac over so the smooth side is on top.

-8. Bake and rest: Brush the entire surface of the coulibiac generously with the remaining egg wash.
-Place the coulibiac (on the parchment) onto a baking tray and bake for 20-25 minutes, or until the filo is golden brown and crisp.
-Allow the coulibiac to rest for 10 minutes before slicing.
+8. Bake the coulibiac: Brush the top and sides generously with the remaining egg wash for a deep gold finish.
+Place the coulibiac on a baking tray and bake for 20-25 minutes at 200°C (400°F/Gas Mark 6) until the pastry is crisp.
+Let it rest for 10 minutes so it is easier to slice.

 Mary Berry Salmon Coulibiac Recipe